Notes on the Geography of China: Shanghai: the New Chinese City

 Downstairs, the hoi polloi.

-Across the river is Pudong.
-It's an immense area, roughly triangular with one side the Huangpu, another side the ocean, and the third side a line connecting the two and stretching roughly due east from the Huangpu to Shanghai's new airport on the coast.
+Across the river is Pudong, an immense area, roughly triangular with one side the Huangpu, another side the ocean, and the third side a line connecting the two and stretching roughly due east from the Huangpu to Shanghai's new airport on the coast.
 Pudong contains the Zhangjiang Hi-Tech Park, several export processing zones and residential areas, and the Lujiazui Finance and Trade Zone.
 That's the area directly across from the Bund.
 It's littered with icons, including the Oriental Pearl Tower.

 A cluster of Lujiazui towers.
 The arc-topped building is the World Finance Tower.
 To the right of it is the China Merchants Building.
 The double-topped structure is the China Insurance Building.